Edit Blog Post

 When Andrew was finally discharged from the airport clinic, we realised we had missed our airport transfer, so we caught a taxi to the hotel at warp speed.
 However, given we were desperate to get to the hotel, and it was 1:30am with no traffic on the highway, I actually enjoyed the high speed taxi trip.

-(Golden Horn River) between the old European (Sultanahmet and Eminonu areas) and modern European (Karakoy and Taksim) sides.
-However, the
+(Golden Horn River) which separates old European areas (Sultanahmet / Eminonu) and the modern European (Karakoy / Taksim) sides.

 We were supposed to be picked up from our hotel at 8.15am to join a two day walking group called Istanbul In Depth